Mom Accused Of Murdering Daughter She Placed For Adoption Years Ago

 Police on Monday arrested Ruud at a Greyhound Bus station in Springfield.
 At the time of her arrest, she was in possession of a bus ticket for Kansas City.

-In a Tuesday press release, the sheriff’s office said they additional arrests could be made.
+In a Tuesday press release, the sheriff’s office said that additional arrests could be made.

 Tips?
 Feedback?
 Send David Lohr an email or follow him on Twitter.